-• Medical equipment or appliances that are manufactured to withstand repeated use, ordered by a physician for use in the home, and required to correct or ameliorate a client's disability, condition, or illness.
+• Medical equipment or appliances that are manufactured to withstand repeated use, ordered by a physician or allowed practitioner for use in the home, and required to correct or ameliorate a client's disability, condition, or illness.

 Referto: Subsection 2.2.2, "Durable Medical Equipment (DME) and Supplies" in this handbook.